How to Clean a Toilet tank – Don’t Bleach Again

 Toilet Tank Tablets – Are They Safe

-Toilet tank tablets are placed in the tanks to give it a fresh smell.
+Toilet tank tablets are placed in the tanks to give them a fresh smell.
 They also help to dissolve the minerals and other contaminants in the tank.
-In a simple language, toilet tank tablets clean the toilet for you so that you don’t need to.
+In simple language, toilet tank tablets clean the toilet for you, so you don’t need to.

 They are advertised as the best way to clean a toilet tank without scrubbing.
 They also make it possible to clean a toilet tank without draining it.

-Should however use toilet tank tablets?
+Should, however, use toilet tank tablets?
 Are toilet tank tablets safe for use?
-These are are some of the question I often here people ask.
+These are some of the questions I often hear people ask.

-- Most toilet tank tablets are made of chlorine which dissolves in the water and starts attacking all the rubber parts of the toilet tank like the flapper and fill valve.
-After some time the toilet will starts running/leaking.
+1. Most toilet tank tablets are made of chlorine which dissolves in the water and starts attacking all the rubber parts of the toilet tank, like the flapper and fill valve.
+After some time, the toilet will start running/leaking.

-- While you can scrub away the stains using vinegar, baking soda and a brush, toilet tank tablets will not.
-Thy are therefore not a good replacement of the real thing.
+2. While you can scrub away the stains using vinegar, baking soda, and a brush, toilet tank tablets will not.
+They are, therefore, not a good replacement for the real thing.

-- Toilet tank tablets will not remove debris from a toilet tank.
-If you therefore have an obstructed flapper, no amount of tank tablets will clean it and you will constantly have a running toilet.
+3. Toilet tank tablets will not remove debris from a toilet tank.
+If you have an obstructed flapper, no amount of tank tablets will clean it, and you will constantly have a running toilet.

-- Tank tablets are bad for the environment and especially when you are on a septic system.
+4. Tank tablets are bad for the environment, especially when on a septic system.

 FAQs